9p4/jellyfin-plugin-sso/README.md

   - `enabled`: boolean.
 Determines if the provider is enabled or not.
   - `enableAllFolders`: boolean.
 Determines if the client logging in is allowed access to all folders.
   - `enabledFolders`: array of strings.
 If `enableAllFolders` is set to false, then this will be used to determine what folders the users who log in through this provider are allowed to use.
+  - `roles`: array of strings.
+This validates the SAML response against the `Role` attribute.
+If a user has any of these roles, then the user is authenticated.
+Leave blank to disable role checking.
+  - `adminRoles`: array of strings.
+This uses SAML response's `Role` attributes.
+If a user has any of these roles, then the user is an admin.
+Leave blank to disable (default is to not enable admin permissions).
 - GET `SAML/Del/clientId`: This removes a configuration for SAML for a given client ID.
 - GET `SAML/Get`: Lists the configurations currently available.